-Starting in 2020, employers in Nevada and New York City will because of a failed pre-employment drug test for cannabis, due to new legislation recently brought in by state and city lawmakers.
+Starting in 2020, employers in Nevada and New York City will no longer be able to reject a job applicant because of a failed pre-employment drug test for cannabis, due to new legislation recently brought in by state and city lawmakers.

-Courts in Connecticut, Maine, and Massachusetts have previously in cases where an employer has pulled a job offer because of that prospective employee testing positive for cannabis.
+Courts in Connecticut, Maine, and Massachusetts have previously found in favor of the job applicant in cases where an employer has pulled a job offer because of that prospective employee testing positive for cannabis.
 But the new laws from Nevada and New York City are among the first of their kind in setting guidelines for drug testing employees in this new age of legal cannabis.

 New York City, Nevada pass initiatives to reform pre-employment drug testing